 - fields (dict.)
-The document to save to the database. - safe (bool.) (optional) Whether to perform the update in safe mode.
+The document to save to the database. - safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful.

 '''

-remove_fields (fields, safe=False)
+Model.remove_fields (fields, kwargs)

 '''

-Removes the specified fields from the document.
+Remove the specified fields from the document.